aws-observability/aws-otel-test-framework/cdk_framework/EKS/README.md

 1. Fine-Grained Assertion Tests
     * These tests are used to test the template of the the cloudformation stacks that are being created.
 2. Unit Tests
     * These tests are created to ensure proper configuraiton validation.
+These are accomplished by using the table-driven approach.

 In order to run these tests, use command `npm test`.

+### Linter

+ESLint is used to make sure formatting is done well.
+To run the linter, call `npm run lint`.

 ## Useful commands